dotnet/training-tutorials/content/asp.net/getting-started/data.md

 ## Configuring a Database Provider

-With a goal of making it easier to use EF across our project, you can take a cue from what you learned about [Dependency Injection](controller-dependencies.md) and register our service with the DI container.
+With a goal of making it easier to use EF across your project, you can take a cue from what you learned about [Dependency Injection](controller-dependencies.md) and register your service with the DI container.
 To do this, you'll add a class that inherits from `DbContext`, one of the primary abstractions in Entity Framework.

 In this example, you're creating an in-memory database that will be used to track error messages while the application is running.
 Create a `Data` folder in your project and add the following classes: